 Packed with history, tradition and scenic views – St Andrews is a real Scottish gem.
-This small city is set on the coast of Fife to the northeast of Edinburgh.
-It’s been pulling in the visitors since its days on an ancient religious pilgrimage route and is still a magnet for students and golf-lovers.
-St Andrews’ picturesque streets are overflowing with charm, from the castle ruins to the quads and courtyards of the university.
-And the student population means plenty of places to eat and drink too.
-It’s only an hour away from Edinburgh so you could easily take a day trip, but it’s worth taking your time.
-So here’s my 48-hour itinerary for a weekend in St Andrews.
+This small city on the coast of Fife northeast of Edinburgh has been pulling in the visitors since its days on an ancient religious pilgrimage route and is still a magnet for students, golf-lovers and anyone looking for a beautiful spot to spend a few relaxing days in.

 How to spend a weekend in St Andrews